Man: Masculinity

 Michelangelo's David is the classical image of youthful male beauty in Western art.

 Masculinity (also sometimes called manhood or manliness) is the set of personality traits and attributes associated with boys and men.
+Manhood is the embodiment of qualities seen as associated with mature masculinity; it is related to adulthood and may be distinguished from boyhood.
 Although masculinity is socially constructed, some research indicates that some behaviors considered masculine are biologically influenced.
 To what extent masculinity is biologically or socially influenced is subject to debate.
 It is distinct from the definition of the biological male sex, as both males and females can exhibit masculine traits.
 Men generally face social stigma for embodying feminine traits, more so than women do for embodying masculine traits.
 This can also manifest as homophobia.

 Standards of manliness or masculinity vary across different cultures and historical periods.
 While the outward signs of masculinity look different in different cultures, there are some common aspects to its definition across cultures.
 In all cultures in the past, and still among traditional and non-Western cultures, getting married is the most common and definitive distinction between boyhood and manhood.
 In the late 20th century, some qualities traditionally associated with marriage (such as the "triple Ps" of protecting, providing, and procreating) were still considered signs of having achieved manhood.